 My daughter came home from college and made the most amazing gluten free carrot cake yesterday.

 She always loves to take regular gluten recipes and “experiment” with them to see if she can make a gluten free version that’s as good as the original.
 This time she totally hit the nail on the head.
-The carrot cupcakes she made were light and fluffy with none (absolutely none) of the gluten free taste you can sometimes get with homemade baked goods.
+The gluten free carrot cupcakes she made were light and fluffy with none (absolutely none) of the gluten free taste you can sometimes get with homemade baked goods.
 Her recipe uses Bob’s Red Mill All Purpose Gluten Free Flour, which means it’s also rice and corn free.
 The cupcakes themselves are dairy free, but she topped them with a cream cheese frosting.

 This recipe skips a typical step in making carrot cake.
 Instead of grating the carrots, you’ll use a high speed blender to puree the carrots with the wet ingredients.
 Instead of finely shredded carrots, you get a sortof carrot mash, like thin baby food.
 If you don’t have a blender that will make carrot slurry, grate the carrots first.